byuoitav/av-api/flow.md

   "displays" :[{
     "name": "display3",
     "input": "input2"
   }]
 }
 ```

-Would result in `display3` being set to `input2`, with *all other displays* being set to input1.
+Would result in `display3` being set to `input2`, with *all other displays* being set to `input1`.

-###### Logical code flow ######
+##### Logical code flow

-Following the determination that a Video Input state has been set for one or more output devices the API needs to validate the requested state and issue a command to the devices specified to set the state.
-As devices traditionally set their input based on physical ports (hdmi1, hdmi2, HDBaseT, etc.) rather than what device is plugged into that port (computer, BlueRay, Roku, etc.) the API needs to retrieve the following information from the database.
+Following the determination that a video input state has been set for one or more output devices, the API needs to validate the requested state and issue a command to the devices specified to set the state.
+As devices traditionally set their input based on physical ports (`hdmi1`, `hdmi2`, `HDBaseT`, etc.) rather than what device is plugged into that port (computer, BlueRay, Roku, etc.) the API needs to retrieve the following information from the database.

-**What command to issue**
+What command to issue:
-* DeviceIP
+- DeviceIP
-* Port for the device to change input to
+- Port for the device to change input to

-**Where to issue the command to**
+Where to issue the command to:
 * Microservice to communicate with the devices
 * Endpoint on the relevant microservice to call

 The steps vary slightly between setting an input for individual devices and the room as a whole, and both flows of logic will be represented here.

-**Set video input for individual device**
+###### Set video input for individual device
-For each display specified in the displays array
+For each display specified in the displays array:
 1. Validate that the name specified corresponds to a device in the room with the `videoOut` role.
 1. Validate that the input specified corresponds to the name/type of a device in the room with the `videoIn` role.
 1. Retrieve display information.
-The relevant information for this command will be:
+From the display information that is returned, we care about the following two fields:
   * IPAddress
   * Port Configuration (What devices are plugged into which port)
 1. Validate that the input specified is plugged into the display.
 Retrieve the port name.
-1. Retrieve the information associated with the `ChangeInput` command for the device.
+1. Retrieve the information associated with the `changeInput` command for the device.
 Included in this will be the following information:
   * Microservice Address
   * Microservice Endpoint
-    * By convention the endpoint associated with the `ChangeInput` command will have 2 parameters: `Address` and `Port`.
+    * By convention the endpoint associated with the `changeInput` command will have two parameters:
+      * `address`
+      * `port`.
   * If the command is enabled.
-1. Validate that the command issenabled.
+1. Validate that the command is enabled.
-1. Replace the `Address` and `Port` URL parameters in the endpoint with the values retrieved earlier.
+1. Replace the `address` and `port` URL parameters in the endpoint with the values retrieved earlier.
-1. Send a GET request to the Microservice + Endpoint.
+1. Send a GET request to the address defined by the concatenation of the microservice and endpoint.
-1. Confirm command success
+1. Confirm command success.

 **Set video input for all devices**
-1. Validate that input specified in currentViedoInput corresponds to the name/type of a device in the room with the `videoIn` role.
+1. Validate that input specified in `currentVideoInput` corresponds to the name/type of a device in the room with the `videoIn` role.
 1. Retrieve all devices and their information in the room with the `videoOut` role.
 1. For each device specified go through steps 3-9 specified above.